I answer all my emails personally: it may take up 2-3 days before

 Did you go to art school?

-Yes, I did.
+I did!
 I studied Visual Communication which is a combination of graphic design, photography and video.
 I graduated in 2007 and got a Bdes.
-After graduating I did several courses and masterclasses in (picture book) illustration.
+After graduating I did several courses and masterclasses in (picture book) illustration including at Anglia Ruskin University in Cambridge.
 You can find a list on my About-page!

 When did you start illustrating?

 In 2010 I started illustrating for clients.
 Before that I worked as a graphic designer, art director and photographer for ad agencies, both in-house as freelance.
 I’ve been working as a design professional for about 15 years now in total.
 But of course I started drawing a lot earlier.
 I was 3 years old when I created art pieces for the fridge, and I was only in primary school when I declared I wanted to go to art school.
 So, I’ve always known this would be the path for me.
 If you’re interested in reading more, you can find pretty much my whole career here.

 I’ve written a book!
 Can you illustrate it?

 Right now, I only work through publishers on books, so please ask your publisher if they see my work as a good fit.

 Sarah McIntyre has written something useful about this, please have a read.

 Do you take on personal commissions, like drawing portraits, wedding invitations or birth announcements?